syjul/ece1724-final-project/README.md

 ### Database initialization
 Running npx prisma init will create the tables needed for the project as long as the database connection string is set.

+Once the database is set up, run

+npm run init

+to set up the default user.
+The default user has the username "administrator" and password "administrator".
+Once the user is created, log in as the user and change the password through the manage users interface.

 ### Cloud storage configuration
 The .env file will also need the following properties: